Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

   2. Logical database design
   3. Physical database design
 - Each phase from top to bottom adds more detail to the design
-- We have familiarized ourselves with the **concetual database design** by defining entities and their attributes and relationships based on the requirements
+- We have familiarized ourselves with the **conceptual database design** by defining entities and their attributes and relationships based on the requirements
 - The **logical database design** is the process of refining and translating the conceptual schema into a **logical database schema** based on a specific data model, for example the relational model

 ---